 Before preceding with packaging and deploying your provider, you must understand the following basic concepts:

-WAR and EAR files are used to deploy applications on a J2EE application server, such as Oracle Fusion Middleware.
+WAR and EAR files are used to deploy applications on a J2EE application server, such as Oracle WebLogic Server.
 The WAR and EAR files encapsulate all of the components necessary to run an application in a single file.
 These files make the deployment of an application very easy and consistent, reducing the possibility of errors when moving an application from development to test, and test to production.

 WAR files represent a Web application and include all the components of that Web application, including Java libraries or classes, servlet definitions and parameter settings, JSP files, static HTML files, and any other required resources.